YetAnotherConnor/ReactionThreadsMenu/README.md

 ## Useage
 ### Extra Configuration
-`reactionThreads-resopnseMessage` the menu message header.
+`reactionThreads-resopnseMessage` The menu message header.
 - Defaults to "If you could select one of the following reactions that best fits your message, that would help us out a lot!"

-`reactionThreads-menu` allows users to send the menu command and recieve a new menu.
+`reactionThreads-menu` Allows users to send the menu command and recieve a new menu.
 - Defaults to true, but adding `reactionThreads-menu = false` in your config disables this.

-`reactionThreads-oldMenus` menus created in prior closed threads can create a new thread.
+`reactionThreads-oldMenus` Menus created in prior closed threads can create a new thread.
 - Defaults to true, but adding `reactionThreads-menu = false` in your config disables this.

 ### Information